LavanyaReddy2509/Azure-Zero-to-Hero/Day01/Basics.md

 In essence, cloud computing can involve both third-party providers (public cloud) and an organization's internal resources (private cloud).
 The distinction lies in whether the computing resources are shared among multiple customers (public cloud) or dedicated to a single organization (private cloud).
 The flexibility of cloud computing allows organizations to choose the deployment model that best aligns with their needs and requirements.

 # Public Cloud:
+**📌 What it is:**
+Services offered over the public internet
+Owned and operated by third-party cloud providers

 **Who Uses It:** Everyone, like individuals, businesses, and organizations.

 **What It's Like:** Imagine a giant, shared computer space on the internet.
 It's like using apps, storing files, or doing tasks on the internet that anyone can access.